pablojimeno/code-rails/chapter_4_rails_theming,_continuous_integration,_and_deployment/watch_this.md

 # Watch This!

-Watch Ryan Bates demonstrate the use of Fundation in this RailsCast: [Episiode #417 - Foundation](ttp://railscasts.com/episodes/417-foundation?view=asciicast).
+Watch Ryan Bates demonstrate the use of Foundation in this RailsCast: [Episiode #417 - Foundation](http://railscasts.com/episodes/417-foundation?view=asciicast).

 Work along with the video to make a new Rails app.